Kosovo Travel Information

 Travellers who venture outside of the capital should be aware of unexploded ordnance from the conflicts.
-Much of it has been cleared from roads and paths, but visitors should seek advice from KFOR (NATO-led international peacekeeping force) before exploring the more remote parts of the country.
+Much of it has been cleared from roads and paths, but visitors should seek advice from KFOR (a NATO-led international peacekeeping force) before exploring the more remote parts of the country.
 That said, the situation is quickly improving, as mine-clearance programmes operate all over Kosovo.

 Visitors should not drive vehicles that bear Serbian plates.
 Though perfectly legal, the car may be a target for random attacks or vandalism from locals.
 Northern Kosovo sees sporadic violence, particularly in north Mitrovica and a few other flashpoints where Serbian and Kosovar communities are in close contact.